 Professor at the Department of Economics and Management and Head of the Consumer Neuroscience Lab at the University of Trento (Field of research: Cognitive psychology).
 He is also a Former president of the European Association of Decision Making (EADM).
 He obtained his PhD in experimental psychology at University of Trieste, in 1992.
 He is an author of numerous studies in the area of decision-making.
 He won the Prize for the best Italian PhD Thesis, May 1993.

-Postdoctoral Research Fellow at the Institute of Innovative Research, Tokyo Institute of Technology, Japan.
-Previously, he was a Postdoctoral Research Fellow at School of Artificial Intelligence, Optics, and Electronics (iOPEN), Northwestern Polytechnical University, China and a visiting researcher at Statistics and Mathematics College, Yunnan University of Finance and Economics, China.
+CCSS at Kobe University.
 He obtained a PhD in Computational Economics in June, 2019 from Graduate School of Economics at Osaka City University and master's degree focused on international economics and European integration from Graduate School of Economics at University of Split, Croatia in February, 2013.
 In his research he uses methods from computational and evolutionary social sciences to tackle issues such as evolution and maintenance of cooperation, trust, and fairness in society and nature.

 FERNANDO P. SANTOS

-Assistant professor at the Informatics Institute of the University of Amsterdam (Field of research; Multiagent systems, Game Theory, Complex networks).
+Fernando P. Santos is an assistant professor at the Informatics Institute of the University of Amsterdam (Field of research; Multiagent systems, Game Theory, Complex networks).
 He completed his MSc in Computer Science (2013) and his PhD (2018) at the University of Lisbon, Instituto Superior Técnico (IST, Lisboa).
 Between 2018 and 2021, he was a James S. McDonnell Postdoctoral Fellow at Princeton University.
 He won the Victor Lesser Distinguished Dissertation Award by the International Foundation for Autonomous Agents and Multiagent Systems (2019), the Best PhD Thesis in Artificial Intelligence (2017-2018) by the Portuguese Association for Artificial Intelligence and the INESC-ID award for Best PhD student (2017).
 He also worked as a research assistant at GAIPS (INESC-ID) and as a member of the ATP-Group.
 He served as teaching assistant at the Department of Computer Science and Engineering of IST and was a visiting student at Princeton University, TU Delft (The Netherlands) and the Université Libre de Bruxelles (Belgium).
+His research work lies at the interface of AI and complex systems.
 His research work lies at the interface of AI and complex systems.

 Joined the Faculty of Economics, Business and Tourism, University of Split team in 2006.
 She is an associate professor and has been Deputy Head of the Department for Economics at FEBT.
 She teaches several courses on undergraduate, graduate and postgraduate levels related to microeconomics and corporate restructuring.
 Further, she has been involved in the Professional practice – Service Learning course as a mentor.
 Over the years, Josipa has been enrolled in various scientific and professional projects.
 She is a member of the Croatian Operational Research Society (CRORS) and a member of the organising committee of The International Conference on Operational Research (KOI).
 Her research interests have previously been related to microeconomic aspects of mergers and acquisitions.
 However, recently, her research has been more directed toward the economic aspects of robotisation and the ageing of the population.
 In other words, she plans to focus more on the microeconomic perspective of these two inevitable economic and social changes.